 But then recently, I remembered how my aunt died.
 She choked to death in front of her husband, because of a misdiagnosis by a useless doctor who still practices, in Todmorden.
 And when that memory was retrieved, in fact just as it was forming, before it fully arrived, I felt the exact same swell of rage I felt at that talk, during research.

 There is one misrecognition that has seemed to be difficult to shake, and I am hoping it will get easier now: What I have been trying to tell you all along is not whether green growing is a good thing or a bad thing; what I have been trying to tell you is what happens to the social under deracinated forms of localism.
+Please also see Greg Sharzer’s work on the subject (2012).

 Back then, there was casual everyday racism and horrible comments about migrants, now, to invoke Beck’s methodological nationalism, we have just uprooted ourselves again by one entire scale.
 We have retrenched to ‘the island’.
 Back then, there was a neo-Nazi, who I showed a picture of posing with guns, in front of swastikas and reproductions of romantic landscapes in oil, from his public blog, to a room in Sunderland with only fifteen academics in it, and got a pompous bollocking for it, and now there’s a savage spike in racist abuse and the MP Jo Cox is dead.**

 If you really don’t get it by now and you are still angry with me then there is nothing more to do.
+Although it has to be said that the book has its supporters and enthusiasts in sociology and geography.
+It was always going to split people, and now is a time for splits, it is a split country.

 Britain is now the place for an anthropologist: I don’t count myself as one; but it is the place for an anthropologist because it is a land of sheer contradiction.
 Britain is a series of hubs in a global network of trade and finance, some of them offshore, oil rigs and so far Gibraltar and other strategic nodes.
 Yet the inhabitants just narrowly voted to impossibly make the border of the island contiguous with the border of the nation state.